 A Simple Trick: Fake Nest

-Pest expert James Copley suggests that the easiest way to deter wasps from your garden is to “fool” them.
-These insects are very good at distinguishing their territory from others and will never build a nest near another.
+Pest expert James Copley suggests the easiest way to deter wasps from your garden is to fool them.
+These insects can tell when territory is already occupied and will rarely build a nest near another one.
 Simply crumple a brown paper bag and hang it from a tree or near your patio.
-From a distance, it resembles a wasp nest, and the insects will avoid that area.
+From a distance it looks like a wasp nest, and the insects will avoid the area.

 Food Bait